-It is no longer a requirement to share your EnergyStar data with BOMA International, but you do need to have your Statement of Energy Performance signed and stamped by an engineer to receive points if the score is greater than 75, otherwise your entry will receive the baseline score of 3.

-- An entrant may choose to enter multiple buildings as a single entry only if the buildings are owned by the same company, managed by the same company, and the buildings are managed as a single entity and not within a suburban office park.
-All entries must disclose whether their entry is a single building or multiple buildings under the Building Operations and Management section. - 9.
-For any building that enters the competition at the local and regional level that may encounter a change in management and/or ownership and wins at the International level, the award will be presented to the management company/owner at the time of the original entry.
+- 10. Your Statement of Energy Performance must be signed and stamped by an engineer to receive points if the score is greater than 75, otherwise your entry will receive the baseline score of 3 points.
+A SEP much be uploaded for each building entered. - 11.
+An entrant may choose to enter multiple buildings as a single entry only if the buildings are owned by the same company, managed by the same company, managed as a single entity, and are not within a suburban office park (otherwise the buildings must enter into either a Suburban Low-Rise or Suburban Mid-Rise category).
+All entries must disclose whether their entry is a single building or multiple buildings under the Building Operations and Management section. - 12.
+For any building that enters the competition at the local and regional level that may encounter a change in management and/or ownership and wins at the international level, the award will be presented to the management company/owner at the time of the original entry.

-Additional Requirements for Non-U.S. Entries:
+Additional Requirements for Non-U.S. Entrants: